geraldWilliam/Diver/README.md

 Since Navigator centralizes navigation handling, it is the best place to handle deep links.
 SwiftUI provides the `onOpenURL` modifier.
 Attach this modifier to the root view of the application and pass the received value to the Navigator‘s `deepLink` method.
 See `DiverApp.swift` and `Navigator.swift` for an example.

+In the Diver Target‘s Info pane, review the example of the custom URL scheme required for deep link support.

 ### Push Notifications

 This project provides an example of creating an AppDelegate for an application with the SwiftUI lifecycle.
 The `DiverApp` is the app‘s entry point and cannot conform to UIApplicationDelegate.
 If an app delegate is needed (e.g., for app lifecycle callbacks or push notification handling) you must create a custom type and provide it to your SwiftUI app via the @UIApplicationDelegateAdaptor property wrapper.
 See `AppDelegate.swift` and `DiverApp.swift` for an example.